dsheiko/ui-tester/README.md

 #### Asynchronous tests

-Writing asynchronous tests (e.g. checking UI reaction on XHRs caused by user action), you follow the qUnit way (http://qunitjs.com/cookbook/). qUnit will take care of tests run synchronously.
-However it know nothing of that we need to call proceed() after all the test in the suit performed.
-It can be solved by putting an empty test at the suit end:
+Writing asynchronous tests (e.g. checking UI reaction on XHRs caused by user action), you follow the qUnit way (http://qunitjs.com/cookbook/).
+Just don't forget to call proceed() (next to start()) as the last test of the suit performed

-    test( null, function() {
-        ok( true, "Set of async tests performed");
-        proceed();
-    });